jettison-v/dndsy/README.md

             docker compose -f docker/docker-compose.yml up --build app
             ```
         *   The application will be available at `http://localhost:5000` (or the mapped port).
-        *   First Run Only: You need to process the PDFs from S3.
+        *   **First Run or Data Update:** You need to process the PDFs from S3.
 Open another terminal:
             ```bash
             # List running containers to find the app container name
             docker ps
-            # Execute the processing script inside the running app container
+            # Execute the processing script inside the running app container (use -m flag)
-            docker exec -it <your_app_container_name> python scripts/reset_and_process.py
+            docker exec -it <your_app_container_name> python -m scripts.manage_vector_stores --reset-history
             ```

     *   **Option B: Flask Dev Server + Docker Qdrant**